Trevor Story Preview, Player Props: Red Sox vs. Astros

-On Tuesday, Trevor Story (on the back of going 0-for-4) and the Boston Red Sox play the Houston Astros, whose starting pitcher will be Justin Verlander.
+On Wednesday, Trevor Story (on the back of going 1-for-4) and the Boston Red Sox face the Houston Astros, whose starting pitcher will be Jose Urquidy.
 First pitch is at 8:10 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Astros.
+He had a one-hit performance in his most recent game (1-for-4) against the Astros.

 Trevor Story Game Info & Props vs. the Astros